Enable Wake-on-Lan (WoL)

 Set WoL to work after reboot

 When you restart your machine the Interface will forget the WoL setting.
-To make sure WoL is always set to g, we need to edit a script that runs every time the machine is turned on.
+We need to create a systemd service that runs at boot and sets the wake-on-lan flag to g.

 To save a file opened using nano, do Ctrl + o to output the file and Ctrl + x to exit and return to the command line.